 Increased presence, openness, and emotional awareness, along with insights into the nature of love, can be transformative for relationships.
 Post-retreat, many participants feel closer to their partners, their friends, and family, and often to their parents in particular.

 Ayahuasca, when used with intention, encourages healthier eating, weight loss, and spending more time outdoors.
 In some cases, it also brings career changes, relocations, and project ideas to fruition.

-Phobias sprung from long-forgotten traumas may be resolved overnight.
+Phobias that sprung from long-forgotten traumas may resolve themselves overnight.
 And other fears—of failure, rejection, death, and so on—are commonly worked through on retreats.
 In fact, your own mortality may be the first thing you have to confront.

 Transpersonal or spiritual benefits

-Synchronicities and the development of “psychic” intuition are often experienced on retreats.
+Synchronicities and the development of “psychic” intuition sometimes occur on retreats.
 Many leave reassured they’re a “part of the Cosmos,” the all-encompassing “web of life,” and that it’s far more alive than imagined.

 Indeed the entities and worlds encountered during ceremonies are generally felt to be real.
 You may be left, like anthropologist Jeremy Narby, with the distinctly un-Western, ostensibly unscientific conviction that plants are conscious and communicating with us.
 Some develop a life-long attachment to “mother ayahuasca,” the grandmotherly spirit of the vine, praying to her in times of crisis or keeping up a devotional practice.

 Choosing an Ayahuasca Retreat